hexagontk/hexagon/port_http_server/README.md

 ### HTTPS

 It is possible to start a secure server enabling HTTPS.
 For this, you have to provide a server certificate and its key in the server's [SslSettings].
+Once you use a server certificate, it is also possible to serve content using [HTTP/2], for this to work, [ALPN] is required (however, this is already handled if you use Java 11).

 The certificate common name should match the host that will serve the content in order to be accepted by an HTTP client without a security error.
 There is a [Gradle] helper to [create sample certificates] for development purposes.

 HTTP clients can also be configured to use a certificate.
-This is required to implement a double ended authorization (mutual TLS).
+This is required to implement a double ended authorization ([mutual TLS]).
 This is also done by passing a [SslSettings] object the the HTTP client.

 If you want to implement mutual trust, you must enforce client certificate in the server